 - 1. contain a line break character.

 - 2. start with a list item, string item or key item tag,

+- 3. start with [ or {,

-- 3. contain a dict item tag, or
+- 4. contain a dictionary item tag, or

-4. contain leading spaces (any spaces that follow the key are ignored).
+- 5. contain leading spaces (any spaces that follow the key are ignored).

-The tag is only used to determine the type of the line and is discarded leaving the value, which follows the tag.
+The tag is only used to determine the type of the line and is discarded leaving the key and the value, which follows the tag.
 The value takes one of three forms.